The Ultimate Fann Mountains Trek

-Day 11: Today, we will make the steep climb up to the Chimtarga Pass (4740m), which is high up on the slopes of Peak Energy and offers great views of Chimtarga, the highest peak in the Fann Mountains.
+Day 11: Today, we have the option to climb to the Mazalat Pass (4133m), which offers great views of Chimtarga, the highest peak in the Fann Mountains.
 Descending via the same route, we then drop back to our camp at the Alaudin lakes.
 Optional day at camp for those not wishing to make this ascent.
 5 hour round trip to the pass and a further 3 hours descent to Alaudin Lakes camp.

 Day 12: Crossing the Chapdara Pass (3420m), we descend into the Bodhona Ravine and reach our camp on the grazing ground at Sangui Safed after 6 hours of walking.

 Day 13: We have an early start for the short trek out of the mountains, leading through the Margouzor Valley and via the village of Passroude to Chourmash.
 Here, after our picnic lunch, we say goodbye to our trek crew and make the long drive north to Khujand.
 Overnight in a guesthouse.
 4 hours of walking.